spatie/laravel-blade-x/README.md

 </context>
 ```

-The only restriction of `context` is that you should use it around a slot.
+The only restriction of `context` is that you shouldn't use it around a slot.

 ```html
 <model-form>